bjasperson/bjasperson.github.io/_projects/postdoc.md

 ---
 layout: page
-title: ML spatiotemporal solvers
+title: ML PDE solvers
 description:
 img: assets/img/ml_solvers_pdes.png
 importance: 1
 category: work
 ---
-During my postdoc experience, I have the opportunity to work on the latest ML techniques, including using label-free ML-PDE solvers for spatiotemporal problems.
+During my postdoc experience, I have the opportunity to work on the latest ML techniques, including label-free ML-PDE solvers for spatiotemporal problems.
 I will have more to say as we roll out our research!

 <div class="row">